 Over time, I have learned that planning my month in advance is what works for me best.

-For example, each week I allocate 1 day for content research and coming up with ideas for blog articles and social media posts.
-I also allocate days for CEO tasks (like invoicing, billing, etc), content creation, video editing, client calls, etc.
+For example, each week I allocate 1-2 days for content research and coming up with ideas for blog articles and social media posts.
+I also allocate 2 days for CEO tasks (like invoicing, billing, etc), and the majority of my time is split between content creation, video editing, client calls, etc.